Jade Downie-Landry: Professional career

 Downie-Landry turned professional in the 2022–23 season, signing with Premier Hockey Federation (PHF) expansion franchise Montreal Force on July 25, 2022.
 She scored her first PHF goal in the team's inaugural outing, a 5–3 victory over the Metropolitan Riveters on November 26, 2022, in which she recorded a hat-trick and an assist for four points.
 She would go on to lead the Force in scoring, with 10 goals and 23 points in 24 games, and was named to the All-Star Game.

 In the inaugural draft of the newly-created Professional Women's Hockey League (PWHL), Downie-Landry was selected in the ninth round, 52nd overall by New York.
 She signed with the club on November 1, 2023, becoming the first former PHF player to sign a PWHL contract.
 As she did in the PHF, she recorded her first PWHL goals with a hat-trick, in a 4–1 victory over Boston on January 20, 2024.
 During the 2023–24 season, she appeared in all 24 games for New York, and recorded eight goals and five assists.
 During the 2024–25 season, she recorded four goals and two assists in 30 games.
 On June 20, 2025, she signed a one-year contract with the Montreal Victoire.
+During the 2025–26 season, she recorded two goals in 23 regular season games and helped the Victoire win their first Walter Cup in franchise history.
+On June 20, 2026, she signed a two-year contract extension with the Victoire.